George W. Cook: Career

 In 1872, he had a job for a railroad in Chicago.
 He was in Chicago in 1880 when he entered the employ of the Louisville, New Albany, and Chicago Railway.
 Cook moved to Leadville, Colorado, in 1880 and became division superintendent of the Denver & Rio Grande Railroad.
 He suspended railroad service and organized a group to save 100 miners who were trapped in the Homestake mine by a snowslide near Leadville.
 During another winter storm when people began to starve, he hired 1000 miners to clear the railroad tracks so that Leadville could receive food shipments.
 He served as mayor of Leadville from 1885 to 1887.

 He moved to Denver in 1888 and became general sales agent for the Colorado Fuel and Iron and became department commander of the Grand Army of the Republic for Colorado and Wyoming in 1891 and 1892.
 He became an independent mining operator in 1893 and became senior vice commander in chief of the Grand Army of the Republic in 1905 and 1906.
 He also organized and commanded the Cook Drum Corps of Denver.

+Congress

 Cook was elected as a Republican to the 60th Congress (March 4, 1907 – March 3, 1909) but was not a candidate for renomination in 1908.

-He returned to Colorado and resumed mining operations.
+Later career and death

+After leaving office, Cook returned to Colorado and resumed mining operations.
+He lived in Denver that later part of his life, until about 1914 when his mental state declines and he was admitted into a state asylum in Pueblo, Colorado and died there on December 18, 1916.
+He was interred in Fairmount Cemetery in Denver.

 Personal life

 He married Nina Florence, the daughter of John Boyle, a Canadian merchant.
-They had one son, George Washington Cook, Jr. who was first lieutenant of the 43rd Infantry.
-He lived in Denver that later part of his life, until about 1914 when his mental state declines and he was admitted into a state asylum in Pueblo, Colorado and died there on December 18, 1916.
-He was interred in Fairmount Cemetery in Denver.
+They had one son, George Washington Cook Jr. who was first lieutenant of the 43rd Infantry.